j-andrews7/Pipelines/Documentation/ROSE_SE_Pipeline.md

 ## Get SE Signal for Each Sample

-The signal for each SE for each sample can be useful for calculating things like fold-change, determining significance, etc.
+The signal for each SE for each sample can be useful for calculating things like fold-change, determining significance, etc. This can really be done with any BED file containing genomic regions (MMPIDs, promoters, whatever).

 #### 1.)
 Convert the BED file for All_SEs to GFF format.
 ```Bash